Virgin broadband review - is it any good?

 Covering just under half of UK premises, they just aren't an option in as many homes as BT or Sky.
 Even where Virgin are available, not every household will be able to access their fastest deals.

-And when they announced their biggest ever expansion plan in February 2015, which aims to increase the network's coverage to about 60% of the UK by 2019, they were been criticised for concentrating on plugging the gaps rather than bringing superfast broadband to a geographically wider audience.
+Expansion plans aim to increase the network's coverage to about 60% of the UK by 2019.
+However, Virgin have still come under criticism for concentrating on merely plugging the gaps rather than bringing superfast broadband to a geographically wider audience.

 Generally, however, it's still the case that Virgin Media is available in the more densely populated areas.